-Irrigation engineers work on larger or more complicated agriculture irrigation projects or in states that require plans be approved by an engineer.
-Engineers analyze existing site surveys, conduct research and identify potential water source and environmental problems.
-They design irrigation systems that meet all requirements and comply with all regulations.
-Irrigation engineers develop cost estimates and environmental impact studies, identify and apply for outside funding, and are actively involved in construction on the job site.
+Irrigation engineers work on large or complicated landscape irrigation projects or in states that require construction plans be approved by an engineer or landscape architect.
+Engineers analyze existing site surveys, conduct research and identify potential structural and environmental problems.
+They design systems that meet all requirements, protect the structural integrity of the site and comply with all regulations.
+Irrigation engineers develop cost estimates and impact studies, and are actively involved in surveying and construction on the job site.

-- Meet with clients to discuss project objectives, budget and other requirements.
+- Meet with clients, engineers and building architects to discuss project objectives, budget and other requirements.

-- Review environmental assessments, survey reports, maps, drawings, aerial photography, and other topographical and geologic data.
+- Review environmental assessments, survey reports, maps, drawings, blueprints, aerial photography, and other topographical and geologic data.

-- Analyze soil type, drainage and conservation problems; climate characteristics; water supply and flow; and other environmental conditions to identify engineering problems and assess project’s potential impact.
+- Analyze traffic patterns, soil drainage and conservation problems, water supply and flow, and other environmental conditions to identify engineering problems and assess project’s potential impact.

-- Design efficient and cost-effective irrigation systems that meet all requirements.
+- Develop efficient and cost-effective irrigation designs that meet all requirements.

 - Prepare site plans, specifications, cost estimates and environmental impact assessment.